Our Team

 Our Fellows

 Senior Fellow & Strategic Advisor, Knowledge Mobilization (she/her) Addiction neuroscientist and knowledge mobilizer, passionate about connecting people to knowledge, community, and tools.
-Earned PhD in neuroscience from UCLA and led brain imaging research at the Centre for Addiction and Mental Health in Toronto.
-Shifting to knowledge mobilization in 2015, served as Neuroscience Advisor at the Beckley Foundation, Knowledge Exchange Officer and Assistant Professor (Population Health) at the London School of Hygiene & Tropical Medicine, and Senior Knowledge Broker at the Canadian Centre on Substance Use and Addiction.
-Also founded and directed a Detroit DanceSafe chapter (1999-2002), advised public health units on festival harm reduction, co-organized “From Research to Reality: Global Summit on Psychedelic-Assisted Therapies and Medicine” (2022), served as MAPS Canada’s National Research Committee Lead (2022-2023), and currently serves as co-chair of her community association’s Inclusive Communities Committee (2022-now).
+Earned Neuroscience PhD from UCLA, led brain imaging research at the Centre for Addiction and Mental Health in Toronto.
+Advanced knowledge mobilization as Neuroscience Advisor at the Beckley Foundation, Knowledge Exchange Officer and Assistant Professor at the London School of Hygiene & Tropical Medicine, and Senior Knowledge Broker at the Canadian Centre on Substance Use and Addiction.
+Founded and directed a Detroit DanceSafe chapter, advised public health units on festival harm reduction, co-organized “From Research to Reality: Global Summit on Psychedelic-Assisted Therapies and Medicine,” served as MAPS Canada’s National Research Committee Lead, and co-chair of community association Inclusive Communities Committee (current).

 Doris Payer PhD